The Best Peephole Camera for Apartment Doors

 This is a feature common on video doorbells and basically means you can talk to the person outside the door from the inside, or even from the smartphone app (if there is one).
 After all, there isn’t much point being able to see the person outside if you have to open the door to talk to them anyway.

 Many peephole cameras will have motion detection features and capture either photos or video of the event.
 This is handy, but of limited usefulness if you can’t be notified about it as well.
 Better models will include some sort of notification when motion is detected, which may be as simple as a beep on the internal screen.

 Peephole security cameras with Wi-Fi and a smartphone app provide the best home security benefit as they will be able to alert you wherever you are and may offer advanced notification controls to limit where motion will trigger a notification, and what types of motion you’re interested in (only people for example).

 Some of these devices are merely a door viewer and don’t even store video, but for those that do storing peephole camera videos locally provides the best solution from a privacy perspective, but often limits the usefulness of the device.
 In these cases, you may only be able to access the video from your local network, or possible only on the device itself.

 Cloud storage often requires a subscription fee, but also ensures the videos can’t be stolen by a home intruder and can be accessed from anywhere that you have your phone.

 What is a peephole camera?

-A peephole camera is a video camera designed to fit into the peephole in your front door.
-It can be used to provide better visibility than a typical peephole lens by using a wide angle camera with night vision, paired with either a smartphone app or an indoor display screen.
+A peephole camera is a small digital video camera designed to fit into the peephole in your front door.
+It can be used to provide better visibility than a typical peephole lens by using a wide-angle camera, possibly with night vision, paired with either a smartphone app or an indoor display screen.